The fund statement entries for your NRI PIS Zerodha account are explained below:

 Example scenario

-1. The entry on 11th December 2024 shows a credit of ₹4,23,824, indicating a buy transaction.
+- The entry on 11th December 2024 shows a credit of ₹4,23,824, indicating a sell transaction.
 The corresponding entry from the bank was posted on 12th December 2024, confirming the debit of the funds at the broker’s end for the trade.

-• When shares are sold, the sale proceeds will be credited to the account on T+1, provided there are no discrepancies in the holdings.
-If there are simple corporate actions like a bonus issue or stock split, the settlement will be T+2.
+- When you sell shares, the sale proceeds will be credited to your account on T+1, provided there are no discrepancies in your holdings.
+If there are simple corporate actions like a bonus issue or stock split, your settlement will be T+2.
 However, complex corporate actions such as mergers, amalgamations, or demergers can take additional time as the company must issue the cost of the new shares.

-• Some banks do not consider IPOs, ETFs, and bonds part of the PIS regulations and, hence, settle in savings accounts.
+- Some banks do not consider IPOs, ETFs, and bonds part of the PIS regulations and, hence, settle them in savings accounts.